What Jobs Can I Get With a Biochemistry Degree?

 Other Career Paths with a Biochemistry Degree

 In addition to the aforementioned career paths, biochemistry graduates can explore diverse opportunities within the field of forensic science.
 By specialising in forensic biochemistry, individuals can pursue careers as forensic scientists, working in crime scene investigation, evidence analysis, and supporting law enforcement agencies.
-This path allows biochemists to utilise their expertise in understanding the chemical processes involved in forensic investigations and contribute to solving complex cases.
+This path allows biochemists to use their expertise in understanding the chemical processes involved in forensic investigations and contribute to solving complex cases.

 Clinical Research Associate Positions